Siegfried Wagner: Life

-Though the marriage provided for the dynastic succession, the hope that it would also bring an end to his homosexual encounters and the associated costly scandals was disappointed, as Wagner remained sexually active with other men.
+Though the marriage provided for the dynastic succession, the hope that it would also bring an end to his homosexual encounters and the associated costly scandals was disappointing, as Wagner remained sexually active with other men.

 Peter P. Pachl, one of Siegfried's biographers, asserted that Siegfried had sired an illegitimate son, Walter Aign (1901–1977); several recent authors, such as Frederic Spotts and Brigitte Hamann, have taken it up.

 Wagner died in Bayreuth in 1930 aged 61, having outlived his mother by only four months.
 Since his two sons were still only adolescents, he was succeeded at the helm of the Bayreuth Festival by his widow Winifred.